Merit scholarships require yearly renewal to remain eligible. This renewal guide is specifically for the following scholarships:

 Credits paid for summer enrollment will count against the total credits for which the scholarship is intended.
 (120 for Freshmen and 60 for Transfer Students)

 Scholarship appeals are for use if you are unable to utilize the summer option to meet criteria AND you experienced significant, extenuating circumstances beyond your control (such as an extended, serious medical emergency).
+Appeals submitted after our priority deadline listed above may not be considered.
+Appeals submitted a semester or more after the given deadline will not be considered.

 If you experienced other challenges throughout the year, such as difficulty with classes, time management, work or family responsibilities, or other co-curricular commitments, be aware that these are not considered extenuating circumstances.
 In these cases, it is important to consult with your academic advisor to determine feasibility of the FIU summer enrollment option and utilize FIU resources earlier in the semester to ensure that you receive the guidance and assistance necessary to remain on track academically.